CodyHSBack/logs/README.md

 # logs
-The files I put here are log files.
-These are not importent.
+The files here are random logs.
+These are not important.